 6. Cool and reserve for topping the pizza.

 1. To make the pizza dough, combine both flours in a large mixing bowl with the salt and yeast.

-2. Make a well in the center and add the olive oil and almost all of the tepid water (The water should feel just warm – if it is too hot, it may kill off the yeast).
+2. Make a well in the centre and add the olive oil and almost all of the tepid water.
+(The water should feel just warm – if it is too hot, it may kill off the yeast).

 4. Dust the work surface with 1 tablespoon of the extra flour and start to knead the dough.
 Using the heel of your hands, roll the dough away from you, pressing down firmly as you do so, then bring the dough back towards you and repeat with the other hand, so you are rolling the dough back and forth, alternating your hands as you roll.
 Knead for 3–4 minutes until the dough feels soft, springy and elastic.

 5. If you prod the dough, the indentation should spring back lightly.
 Return the dough to the mixing bowl and cover with cling film.

 6. Leave to rise for 1 hour or until it has doubled in size.

 7. Preheat the oven to 220 degrees.

 8. For the pickled onion cut it in to rings.